learnwithparam/website/content/blog/default-values-while-destructuring-in-javascript/index.md

 #### Edge case while setting default value in destructuring

 This has an edge case though, destructuring will work well with default value if the value is undefined.
-It won't work for other non true values, for example `null`, `0`, 'false'.
+It won't work for other non true values, for example `null`, `0`, `false`.

 Let see it in example,